 Are you or a loved one struggling with symptoms of Existential OCD and looking for help?
 Therapists at the Center for the Obsessive Mind uses Cognitive Behavioral Therapy, Exposure and Response Prevention and Acceptance and Commitment Therapy to support those with Existential OCD.
-You can learn more about the treatments and services she provides here.
+You can learn more about the treatments and services we provide here.

 Learn more about where the staff practices, below.

 Staff members at the Center for the Obsessive Mind offer therapy for Existential OCD in the state of Utah.
-Since she provides online treatment, she works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Since we provide online treatment, we work with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Therapists at the Center for the Obsessive Mind also offer treatment for Existential OCD online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer treatment for Existential OCD online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

 Therapists at the Center for the Obsessive Mind also practice teletherapy in Arizona.
-If you’re seeking help with your fears in Phoenix, Sedona, Scottsdale or Tucson, Lauren offers specialized therapy for Existential OCD online across the Grand Canyon State.
+If you’re seeking help with your fears in Phoenix, Sedona, Scottsdale or Tucson, we offer specialized therapy for Existential OCD online across the Grand Canyon State.

 In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for Existential OCD to a number of countries internationally.
-You can learn

 Online therapy isn’t right for everyone.
 An assessment must be done to determine if online therapy is appropriate for your needs.
 You can reach out here to learn more.